Epic Oahu Itinerary: How to Spend 3, 5, or 7 Days Exploring Hawaii in 2026

 If you’re a certified diver, consider swapping a snorkeling session for a full scuba diving experience—you won’t regret it!
 Ready to plan your dive?
 Check out my full guide: Epic Scuba Diving in Oahu: Practical Guide and Awesome Tips.

-Must-Try Eats
+Must-Try Eats in Oahu

 FAQ: Your Oahu Questions Answered